arsheedganaie/jokergoo.github.io/blog/website_knitr.md

 afterwards, while if the file name of the post ends with `.md`, `markdownToHTML()` is simply called to convert to HTML fragment.

+There is a tiny "database" (`post_info`) which records some basic information for a post, e.g. create time, last modified time so that post without changes does not need to be re-generated.

+[Inode](https://en.wikipedia.org/wiki/Inode) is used as the unique identifier of files.
+The drawback is the HTML pages can only be generated in a same computer.

-After all posts are generated, title for each post is extracted as well as the last modification time, which will be used to generate `blog.html`.
+After all posts are generated, title for each post is extracted as well as the creating time, which will be used to generate `blog.html`.

 If comments system is to be supported, after the HTML generation of each post, the Javascript fragment of [Disqus](https://disqus.com/home/)